"Azok a hidak nagyok, amelyek a hegyek között vannak."

-Translation:Those bridges which are between the hills are big.
+Translation:Those bridges that are between the mountains are big.

 Same remark: some sentences with the similar construction (azok az) are translated with "the" and other with "those" sometimes "the" is accepted, sometimes rejected.
 I fully agree with Arcaeca that this course is currently full of inconsistencies.
 This may explain why it takes such a long time to correct them.
 Let's be patient.